circleci/circleci-docs/jekyll/_cci2/v.2.17-overview.md

 order: 1
 ---

-This document provides a summary of features and product notes for the release of CircleCI Server v2.17.
+This document provides a summary of features and product notes for the release of CircleCI server v2.17.
 For a full list of changes, including patch releases, refer to the [changelog](https://circleci.com/server/changelog).

 ## What's new in release 2.17
 {: #whats-new-in-release-217 }